Core self-evaluations: Role of goal congruence

 Goal congruence also plays a role in influencing the relationship between one's core self-evaluations and the satisfaction one has with one's job.
 The theory behind goal congruence argues that people who choose self-concordant (i.e., congruent) goals will be happier with the goals they pursue, be more likely to put in effort towards achieving these goals, and, consequently, will be more likely to attain their goals.
 Self-concordant goals include goals that focus on intrinsic factors.
 For example, a person pursuing a self-concordant goal will choose a goal that they feel is personally important, and that they will enjoy.
+Social goals can be linked to helping individuals create reasonable job satisfaction.
+Good social goals such as accessible location, good support, good well-being, good rewards, convenience, and equipped resources are linked to increased job satisfaction.
+An increased satisfaction from the individual can be linked to further productivity for an organisation.
 On the other hand, goals that are non-self-concordant will focus on more external factors.
 A person who chooses a non-self-concordant goal will focus on avoiding negative emotions (e.g., anxiety or guilt), satisfying someone else's wishes, or on external rewards, like money.
 Judge, Bono, Erez, and Locke (2005) found that goal congruence, or choosing self-concordant goals, partially mediates the relationship between core self-evaluations and job satisfaction.
 The authors explain that individuals with positive self-regard (i.e. high core self-evaluations) believe themselves to be capable and competent and will be less likely to be affected by external factors; thus, they will be more likely to choose self-concordant goals, which will lead to higher satisfaction.
 On the other hand, individuals with negative self- regard will be susceptible to external factors like anxiety and guilt.
 These people will be more likely to pursue non-self-concordant goals and will report lower job satisfaction.